whprocter/RPr-Chakraborty-2021/docs/report/report.md

 This registration was based upon a thorough reading of the original research article, searching and calculating summary statistics for American Community Survey data, accessing the Johns Hopkins Coronavirus Resource Center, and acquiring some additional information and data from the original author, Jay Chakraborty.
 Specifically, Chakraborty informed us of the American Community Survey data table names used in the study (S1810 for demographic categories and disability status and C18130 for poverty status and disability status), provided Johns Hopkins county-level Coronavirus data downloaded on August 1, 2020, outputs from SaTScan spatial clustering analysis, and inputs for the GEE models.
+We used the data provided by Chakraborty to 1) check for the census variables to ensure that we are using the same independent variables to predict COVID-19 incidence rate.
+2) compare our outputs from the gee model to evaluate how different computational environment could lead to different results.
+3) experiment with the SaTScan software and learn the methodology behind to ensure that we have the correct input for gee.
 The data provided by the author is not available in an online repository, but we will include the data in our research compendium with permission of the author.

 In our reproduction attempt, we used publicly available American Community Survey data downloaded directly from the Census API using the tidycensus package for R.